npm-simplified/simplified/docs/user-group.md

 }
 ~~~~

+#### @hooks:
+-- (event) `insertedUserGroup`(object: *group*)

+Triggered whenever a new user group is inserted into the database.

+###### Parameter:
+-- (object) `group`

+An object containing the new user group's data.

-async: updateUserGroup( string: *name*, array: *grants*, string: oldGroupName)
+async: updateUserGroup( string: *name*, array: *grants*, string: *oldGroupName*)
 -
-Update an existing user group into the database.
+Update user group in the database.

 #### Parameters:
 -- (string) `name`

 Required.
 The name of the group to update to.
+If the name of the group is different from what was
-When changing the group's name, the old group name must be set at the third parameter.
+previously set, the old group's name must be set as the third parameter of the function.

--- (string) `grants`
+-- (array) `grants`

 Required.
-An array of updated user permissions or the old permissions list.
+An array of permissions granted to the group.

 -- (string) `oldGroupName`